Willhs/map-visualiser/README.md

 Visualises a map and allows the user to zoom, pan and do other things.
-Code built from Sivan Feshman's ENGR-489 project.
+Code built from Sivan Fesherman's ENGR-489 project.